sousuke0422/The_New_and_Recommended_Project_about_Fediverse/README.md

 ・<a href="https://plume.korako.me/~/FediverseAndInternet2/new-update-the-new-and-personal-recommendation-project-about-fediverse-and-distributed-sns-under-developing-project" rel="noopener noreferrer">Under Development</a><br>
  This article mainly include all the above about fediverse under development.<br><br>

-<b>Your issue and Pull request are welcome!!</b><br>
-But this is my side project and be under low maintenance.<br>
-Currently,the reflection for my blog article series is done once in 2-3weeks.<br><br>

 # Template
 Each project are described by a template below.<br>